dgtized/advent-of-code/README.md

 https://adventofcode.com/

-My goal for each year is to maximize the number of languages I use for solutions.
-It's a nice exercise to keep myself fluent in various language paradigms and refresh my memory on the various APIs.
+My goal for 2019-2021 was to maximize the number of languages I used for solutions.
+It's an interesting exercise to keep myself fluent in various language paradigms and refresh my memory on the various APIs.

 ## 2019